The Juans Celebrate 10th Anniversary With New Album 'TAWID'

 Alt

-ALT Philippines 2026 SMX Convention Center Manila Thu, February 12 11:00 AM onwards ALT Philippines returns to SMX Convention Center, Mall of Asia Complex from Feb.
+ALT ART 2026 SMX Convention Center Manila Thu, February 12 11:00 AM onwards ALT Philippines returns to SMX Convention Center, Mall of Asia Complex from Feb.
 12–15, 2026 spotlighting bold contemporary works and emerging Filipino artists.

 Get the latest curated content with The Beat Asia's newsletters.
 Sign up now for a weekly dose of the best stories, events, and deals delivered straight to your inbox.
 Don't miss out!
 Click here to subscribe.